PERSPECTIVE LIVING MAGAZINE

 The new world of vegetable cuisine: An interview with Vegetable Chef Frank Fol

 Not so long ago, most of us would not have found a plant-based meal all that exciting.
 As if something was missing.
 Or that it was unhealthy.
 Can we change our views about food?
 The world-renowned vegetable chef Frank Fol says we can and we do.
 Here he tells us about a completely new cuisine of taste, colour and magic.
-This new world is happening in our best restaurants and in our kitchens at home.
+This new world of vegetable cuisine is happening in our best restaurants and in our kitchens at home.
 A new world, he says, that is here to stay.

-We should fear being single, and aim for a relationship: A very persistent story
+We should fear being single, and aim for a relationship: A very persistent story!

 Being single means loneliness and less satisfaction in life.
 Being in a relationship is what makes us happy, healthy and complete.
 Such beliefs are reflected in the movies we watch, the music we hear, and the conversations we have.
 Has the time come for another happy-ever-after besides this age-old perspective?
 For many it already has.
 We just don’t often hear about it.